Skip to content

 8. Willingness to align with the curatorial vision presented by Singleton Council.

-10. Applicants must hold or be willing to obtain Public and product liability insurance and Transport and vehicle insurance where relevant.
+10. Applicants must hold or be willing to obtain public and product liability insurance and transport and vehicle insurance where relevant.

 EOI APPLICATION PROCESS